hxixvxxk/CTF-Writeups/eduCTF 2026/README.md

 5. Technical

-Participants are encouraged to use industry-standard tools (e.g., Autopsy, Wireshark, FTK Imager).
+Participants are encouraged to use linux command-line utility tools.

-You may use online resources and documentation.
+Participants may use online resources if needed.

 6. Prize